 - Relationship problems

-- Unhealthy, harmful behaviours
+- Unhealthy, harmful behaviors

-Some of these behaviours are:
+Some of these Behaviors Are:

 - Avoiding social interaction